nathanhumphrey/nathanhumphrey.github.io/posts/2020-02-12-full-stack-javascript-app-pt-2.md

 ## Introduction

-Welcome to Part 2 of the Full Stack Application series.
+Welcome to part 2 of the Full Stack Application series.
 In this part of the series, we'll build and style a few simple components to allow us to fulfill the required use cases that were presented in [part 1](https://nathanhumphrey.ca/posts/2020-02-06-full-stack-javascript-app-build-pt-1/).
 If you'd like to build the application but haven't worked through part 1 already, I would suggest you start there.
 If you'd just like some info on how to build and style components, then please, read on.

 **_The final project source can be found in this [GitHub repo](https://github.com/nathanhumphrey/simple-isomorphic-app/tree/components)_**